Frequently Asked Questions – High School Division

 • Students can participate in up to 3 regional finals per academic season, once per question set being offered.

-• We will offer question set C in the fall, question set B in the winter, and question set A in the spring.
+• We will offer question set Red in the fall, question set White in the winter, and question set Blue in the spring.

 5. How do I qualify for EMS Nationals and Internationals?